chivandikwa/gatsby-casper/src/content/api-design-guidelines.md

 - API Versioning: It provides a mechanism for versioning the API to support backward compatibility.

 - API Documentation: The Open API Specification can also include human-readable documentation to explain how to use the API effectively.

+✅ **DO** call for early peer/ client consumer review of the API and set clear expectations for the review process.

 ✅ DO consider `YAML` when creating Open API specification for the following reasons: